-- presenting a Parent Company Profit and Loss Account; and - the disclosures required by FRS 102.11 "Basic financial instruments" and FRS 102.12 "Other financial instrument issues" in respect of financial instruments not falling within the fair value accounting rules of Paragraph 36(4) of Schedule 1.
+- presenting a Parent Company profit and loss account under Section 408 of the Companies Act 2006; and - the disclosures required by FRS 102.11 "Basic financial instruments" and FRS 102.12 "Other financial instrument issues" in respect of financial instruments not falling within the fair value accounting rules of Paragraph 36(4) of Schedule 1.

-These Parent Company financial statements have been prepared on the going concern basis, under the historical cost convention and in accordance with the Companies Act 2006 and applicable accounting standards in the UK.
+These Parent Company financial statements have been prepared on the going concern basis, under the historical cost convention as modified by revaluation of financial liabilities held at fair value through profit and loss in accordance with the Companies Act 2006 and applicable accounting standards in the UK.
 The Directors have prepared these financial statements on the fundamental assumption that the Company is a going concern and will continue to trade for at least 12 months following the date of approval of the financial statements.
-In determining whether the Company's accounts should be prepared on a going concern basis, the Directors have considered the factors likely to affect the future performance.
+In determining whether the Company's financial statements should be prepared on a going concern basis, the Directors have considered the factors likely to affect the future performance.
 The Directors have reviewed trading and cash flow forecasts as part of the going concern assessment and based on this have the expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.